About Me

 I now offer my services as a real-time and online resource for organisations and institutions, helping them to co-produce with their clients and beneficiaries as part of their assets, conducting workshops and speaking publicly to support equality agendas, especially in education.

-In 2013 I founded I Protect Me, an organisation which empowers women and children in South Africa to speak out and stand up against abuse.
+In 2013 I founded I Protect Me, (IPM) an organisation which empowers women and children in South Africa to speak out and stand up against abuse.
+I have now stood down as a Trustee of IPM, but continue to be an ambassador for IPM, which has (as at 2024) reached more than a million vulnerable individuals, in schools and in the community, to keep themselves safe from abuse.
 Watch.

 As a journalist with World Pulse, an international online resource for women, I Blog regularly about human rights issues.